LabZDjee/serial-spy/README.md

 - `bgColor`: a string containing color of character background, can be one of: `bgBlack`, `bgRed`, `bgGreen`, `bgYellow`, `bgBlue`, `bgMagenta`, `bgCyan`, `bgWhite`, `bgBlackBright` (alias: `bgGray`, `bgGrey`), `bgRedBright`, `bgGreenBright`, `bgYellowBright`, `bgBlueBright`, `bgMagentaBright`, `bgCyanBright`, `bgWhiteBright`
 - `delimiter`: a string which defines an end of line delimiter.
 It's a regular expression (e.g. `\n` for line feed, `\r` for carriage return, `\u0006` for SYN).
 More advanced expressions can be used, such as `\r?\n$` or `(\n\u0006)|(\r\n)$`
 - `format`: a string if `hex` will display bytes as two hexadecimal uppercased digits, otherwise `ascii` and `utf8` are supported
-- `stamp`: defines timestamps, as `normal` for time in seconds since tool started, `diff` for time in seconds since last string was received and displayed on any monitored serial link, and `none` for no time-stamp displayed
+- `stamp`: defines timestamps, as `normal` for time in seconds since tool started, `diff` for time in seconds since last string was received and displayed on any monitored serial link, `time` for an absolute time stamp taken from computer clock, or `none` for no time-stamp displayed
 - `translateCtrl`: when not in hex format, if this parameter is set to `yes`, then control characters (from `\u0000` to `\u001f` inclusively) are replaced with special strings: `\0`, `\a`, `\b`, `\t`, `\n`, `\v`, `\f`, `\r` (for *null*, *bell*, *back-space*, *horizontal tab*, *line feed*, *vertical tab*, *form feed*, *carriage return*) and for the 24 remaining control characters: `^a`, `^b`, `^c`... (for `\u0001`, `\u0002`, `\u0003`...)
 - `filters`: an optional array composed strings interpreted as [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) which only allow display when they match the incoming data
 - `replacements`: an optional array which defines replacements of monitored strings, composed of objects with the following structure: